From Utah to New York, key developments in cases of US political violence

 Prosecutors said they would seek the death penalty as they filed charges against Tyler Robinson, 22, who is accused of shooting Kirk from the roof of a Utah Valley University building on Sept.
 10.

-Meanwhile, a judge trimmed the charges against Luigi Mangione in the fatal shooting of UnitedHealthcare CEO Brian Thompson in New York, and voters in Minnesota were picking a successor to a lawmaker who was assassinated at her home.
+Meanwhile a judge trimmed the charges against Luigi Mangione in the fatal shooting of UnitedHealthcare CEO Brian Thompson in New York, and voters in Minnesota picked a Democratic successor to a lawmaker who was assassinated at her home.

 Here's a look at the different cases: